andrey-zherikov/argparse/docs/topics/reference/Config.md

 ## End of named arguments {id="endOfNamedArgs"}

 `Config.endOfNamedArgs` is a string that marks the end of all named arguments.
-All arguments that are specified after this one are treated as positional regardless to the value which can start with `namedArgPrefix` (dash `-` by default) or be a subcommand.
+All arguments that are specified after this one are treated as positional regardless to the value which can start with `Config.shortNamePrefix` or `Config.longNamePrefix` or be a subcommand.

 Default is double dash (`--`).